HITLAB-DeepIGeoS/DeepIGeoS/README.md

   <p><i><a href="https://arxiv.org/pdf/2107.02314.pdf" target="_blank" rel="noopener noreferrer">https://arxiv.org/pdf/2107.02314.pdf</a></i></p>
 </div>

-We only use T2-FLAIR(panel C) images in the [BraTS 2021](https://arxiv.org/pdf/2107.02314.pdf) and only segment the whole tumor.
+We only consider T2-FLAIR(panel C) images in the [BraTS 2021](https://arxiv.org/pdf/2107.02314.pdf) and segment the whole tumor.
 - The BraTS dataset describes a retrospective collection of brain tumor mpMRI scans acquired from multiple different institutions under standard clinical conditions, but with different equipment and imaging protocols, resulting in a vastly heterogeneous image quality reflecting diverse clinical practice across different institutions.
 Inclusion criteria comprised pathologically confirmed diagnosis and available MGMT promoter methylation status.
 These data have been updated, since BraTS 2020, increasing the total number of cases from 660 to 2,000.